smallwat3r/shhh/shhh/api/README.md

 and 1 uppercase.
 * Max number of days to keep a secret alive is 7.
 * Max number of characters for the secret is 150.
+* This will query the **haveibeenpwned** API from Troy's Hunt to check if the passphrase has already been hacked, forcing the user to chose a secure one.

 **Example using CURL**